hillhacks/website/pages/travel.md

 [venue]: {{site.baseurl}}/where/

 ### God Mode
-For all sorts of concerns/details/clarifications reach out to TODO, He'll be your angel.
+For all sorts of concerns/details/clarifications reach out to Prabhu Shiv Singh (9736341209), He'll be your angel.
 Please don't bother him needlessly ,then he'll have to turn into GOD as in stop listening.

 [venue]: {{site.baseurl}}/where/